 InM has recently launched a new programme, ‘Research on Operational Challenges of MFIs in Bangladesh (ROCM-B)’ to identify and analyse issues surrounding MFI operations in Bangladesh especially relating to microfinance disbursement and management, institutional and operational modalities, and data gathering and dissemination systems.
 The unique feature of this Programme is its participatory nature since the issues to be analysed are prioritised and the analysis is carried out in close participation and collaboration with interested MFIs.
 The Programme aims to assist MFIs to gain further excellence and professionalism through exploiting possible avenues for improving their operations and adopting cutting edge technologies.

-Under the Programme, the following five researches and related activities have already been initiated in collaboration with partner MFIs.
+Under the Programme, the following two researches and related activities have already been initiated in collaboration with partner MFIs.

 Empirical analysis on pricing issues of MFI loans: Are the MFI lending rates too high?